greenwatch/recipes/omnivore/tst-moules-frites.md

 large soup bowls.
 Serve the
 chips and mayonnaise (recipe
 below) alongside.

+# Tips

-7. TIP: Make the mayo and
+1. TIP: Make the mayo and
 prepare the chips before you
 start the mussels.
 Fry the chips
 Edward or Weltje)